hugoofilipe/fugaemfamilia-backoffice/README.md

 ### Compiles and minifies for production
 Every time you want to deploy the frontoffice you just need to push to the master branch.
 The github actions will take care of the rest.
+After that you just need to go to cpanel and pull the changes from the master branch to the server.
 See the file ".github/workflows/README.md" for more information.
 If you want to deploy it manually you can run the following command:
 ```
 npm run build:prod